suryaiyer/suryaiyer.github.io/index.md

 I am currently working to complete my degree and will graduate on December 2020.
 I am also currently working on personal projects in the are of Reinforcement Learning and Computer vision.

+You can view more about my professional background in [LinkedIn](https://www.linkedin.com/in/suryaiyer/)

 ## Interests

  - Reinforcement Learning